-Chorus and Celeste are used to subtly enhance the sound, and generally make it richer, fatter and warmer.
+Chorus 1 and 2 are used to subtly enhance the sound, and generally make it richer, fatter and warmer.
 Flanger uses modulation to create an animated, swirling motion effect, and produces a characteristic metallic sound.
+Symphonic also subtly enhances the sound by making a single instrument Voice sound like several.
+Phaser is similar to Flanger, but with a stronger and deeper modulation.

+'''

+NOTE

-When NO EFFECT is selected, Chorus is off and none of the other Chorus parameters are available (with the exception of the Chorus Pan and Send Chorus to Reverb parameters).
+When NO EFFECT is selected, Chorus is off and none of the other Chorus parameters are

+available (with the exception of the Chorus Pan and Send Chorus to Reverb parameters).

+'''